SB233/stc3-dataset/readme.md

 The Chinese dataset contains 4,090 (3,700 for training + 390 for testing)  customer-helpdesk dialgoues which are crawled from [weibo.com](weibo.com).
 All of these dialogues are annotated by 19 annotators.

-The English dataset contains 2062 dialogues (1,672 for training + 390 for test)  are manually translated from a subset of the Chinese dataset.
+The English dataset contains 2062 dialogues (1,672 for training + 390 for testing)  are manually translated from a subset of the Chinese dataset.
 The English dataset shares the same annotations with the Chinese dataset.

 #### Training Data